Written by Steve Madsen, CPA — licensed since 1993.

 What Is Business Tax Preparation?

-Tax preparation looks backward.
-It records income, expenses, and deductions for a year that has already ended.
+In simple terms, business tax preparation is the process of reporting income, expenses, and deductions for a year that has already ended.

 Common examples of tax preparation include: